Companies often turn to a Slack standup bot for a couple of reasons:

-Fortunately, there are various Slack standup bots that organize asynchronous standup meetings in Slack.
+Fortunately, there are various Slack integrations that organize asynchronous standup meetings in Slack.
 This allows teams to get the benefits of standup meetings, namely, understanding what the rest of the team is working on, sharing where folks are stuck, and staying connected, without long meetings or interruptions to workflow.

 There are multiple options on the market.
 We understand that it’s challenging and time-consuming to sort through them and figure out which tool is right for you.

 To help you decide, we published an in-depth comparison of the 3 best Slack standup bots (as of 2023).

 In this post, we’ll compare and contrast the following in detail:

 - Online Ratings (Capterra, Trustpilot, G2)